jgroups-extras/jgroups-azure/DESIGN.md

 ------

 Just like other cloud-based PING protocols, the implementation is based on the original FILE_PING.
-All ping information is stored in the the configured storage container.
+All ping information is stored in the configured storage container.
 If a container with that name does not exist, it will be automatically created.

 Within the container, ping data is stored in flat files with names constructed as: